ArthurSonzogni/chromiumos-platform2/minios/README.md

 # MiniOS
-MiniOS is a subset of CrOS, also known as the Network Based Recovery Project (go/cros-nbr).
-MiniOS consumer facing feature used to help recover devices using only a network or ethernet connection.
-Once connected to the network, MiniOS will automatically repartition the disk, wipe the stateful partition and all user data, and update to the latest stable version.
-The UI theme and elements are an extension of the Groot recovery flow.
+MiniOS, also known as the Network Based Recovery (go/cros-nbr), is a "mini" version of CrOS designed specifically for device recovery.
+It is used to recover ChromeOS devices that are unable to boot normally.

+MiniOS can be used to repartition the disk, wipe the stateful partition and all user data, and update to the latest stable version of ChromeOS.
-The main MiniOS components include D-bus, update_engine, and network manager.

 ## Upstart
 MiniOS is brought up with Upstart, similar to ChromeOS.
 The majority of the